emojicode/emojicode.github.io/src/reference/operators.md

 - 🤝
 - 👐

-## Defining Operations for custom types
+## Defining Operations for Custom Types

 You can also define operators for custom types.
 An operator can be defined similar to a method.
 This is an example from the s package’s 📇 type: